FP-Engineer/network-station-coverage/README.md

 Prerequisites: yarn; docker

-To start the project the following commands in a terminal:
+To start the project run the following commands in a terminal:

 ```bash
 yarn install